 This program revision will allow the Community College of Philadelphia to continue its decades long tradition of preparing early childhood educators for the region.
-While retaining the best elements of the existing programs, the revised program will meet the needs of students, transfer partners, and employers.
+While

 The space and other resources needed for the program will not change significantly from the existing programs.